Reverend Wendell Anthony, November 19th, 2015

 WA: Well, the Detroit branch is obviously been around a while.
 It came in around 1912, I believe.
 The Ossian Sweet case was a very prominent case.
 This was about an Ossian Sweet who moved into a certain housing area and he fired and his house had been attacked by white folk who didn’t want him to live there and shots were fired he was arrested and all of that.
 Clarence Darrow, the great lawyer, was retained to deal and defend him and that’s how the NAACP Detroit really began to get on the map.
-The NAACP Detroit through its Fight for Freedom Fund dinner began to grow and to expand and this year was its 61st year starting way back in the mid-50s and I think that through the work with the Fair Banking Alliance, which comes out of NAACP in Detroit to get banks to do more banking with this community, working.
-We also had champion issues like Affirmative Action our folk lead that coalition, I led a coalition, a few years ago a governor’s task force for a new beginning education committee in Detroit.
+The NAACP Detroit through its Fight for Freedom Fund dinner began to grow and to expand and this year was its sixty-first year starting way back in the mid-fifties and I think that through the work with the Fair Banking Alliance, which comes out of NAACP in Detroit to get banks to do more banking with this community, working.
+We also had champion issues like Affirmative Action are folk lead that coalition, I led a coalition, a few years ago a governor’s task force for a new beginning education committee in Detroit.
 We had 150 folk creating a document and now we’re doing it again with regards to the Detroit coalition feeding Detroit school children with the Skillman Foundation.
-We did when I first came in, I wanted to do a tribute to Dr. King, the march in 1993, celebrating the first march in 1963, which the NAACP by the way opposed, they did not support his original march in 63, there was a lot of folk who didn’t support it.
+We did — when I first came in, I wanted to do a tribute to Dr. King, the march in 1993, celebrating the first march in 1963, which the NAACP by the way opposed, they did not support his original march in '63, there was a lot of folk who didn’t support it.
 We were one.
-They though first of all that he would take all the money raise the money and go take it south.
+They though first of all that he would take all the money raise the money and go take it South.
 He was a little militant; they didn’t really understand.
 Now everybody supports Dr. King.
-But in 63 they didn’t now at the last minute they did come out.
+But in '63 they didn’t.
+Now at the last minute they did come out.
 I’m talking about Detroit.
 They did come out they had signs and all of this, but they were not really supportive of his march.
 That was through Reverend C.L.
-Franklin, James Del Rio, the Reverend Albert Cleage, Walter Reuther the UAW, Tony Brown at the Detroit National Black Journal -- those were the people in Detroit -- the Human Rights Coalition -- those were the people that really helped to bring Dr. King here C.L.
-Franklin because they were friends and what I did and what we did in 93 was have a tribute to the march.
+Franklin, James Del Rio, the Reverend Albert Cleage, Walter Reuther the UAW, Tony Brown at the Detroit National Black Journal — those were the people in Detroit — the Human Rights Coalition — those were the people that really helped to bring Dr. King here C.L.
+Franklin because they were friends and what I did and what we did in '93 was have a tribute to the march.
 We had 250,000 people in the streets of Detroit in June of 1993.
-So we celebrated the 30th anniversary and then the 40th anniversary and in 2003 we had about 50,000 people and then we did the 50th anniversary to Dr. King in 2013 and again 200,000 people in the streets of Detroit.
-So I think we more than made up for the lack of support that we did not give him in 63.
-I was not a part of the NAACP then but those are some of the things, the whole “Take Your Souls to the Polls” campaign -- you may have heard that term used -- comes out of an idea that we had, I had.
-I wanted to get the hip hop community involved in the elections and so over --- it’s probably been about twelve years now --- I asked a young lady to design me a flyer, a poster, that would appeal to the hip hop community, young people, put some gym shoes on it and a cap.
-“Take your Souls to the Polls” and souls was on the back of the shoe, so S.O.L.E and then take your souls -- S.O.U.L.S -- or the church community and the faith based community, so sole for the secular soul for the spiritual.
+So we celebrated the thirtieth anniversary and then the fortieth anniversary and in 2003 we had about 50,000 people and then we did the fiftieth anniversary to Dr. King in 2013 and again 200,000 people in the streets of Detroit.
+So I think we more than made up for the lack of support that we did not give him in '63.
+I was not a part of the NAACP then but those are some of the things.
+The whole “Take Your Souls to the Polls” campaign — you may have heard that term used — comes out of an idea that we had, I had.
+I wanted to get the hip hop community involved in the elections and so over — it’s probably been about twelve years now, I asked a young lady to design me a flyer, a poster, that would appeal to the hip hop community, young people, put some gym shoes on it and a cap.
+“Take your Souls to the Polls” and soles was on the back of the shoe, so S-o-l-e and then take your souls, S-o-u-l-s, or the church community and the faith based community, so sole for the secular, soul for the spiritual.
 That campaign comes out of right here and so that’s gone all over the country now but it comes out of Detroit a lot of people don’t know it but you’ve heard that term?

 WA: But that’s your looking at the originator.